aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the *jump-box* machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- _Add whitelisted IP addresses_
   - Answer: You are probably expecting an IPv4 address here.
 Instead, for security reasons, all I will say is that the output from `what is my ipv4 address` in Chrome running on my home PC will be used here.

 Machines within the network can only be accessed by *jump-box*.
-- TODO: _Which machine did you allow to access your ELK VM?_
+- _Which machine did you allow to access your ELK VM?_
   - Answer: jump-box via ssh and  \<home router public IP>

-- TODO: _What was its IP address?_
+- _What was its IP address?_
   - Answer: 10.0.0.4

 A summary of the access policies in place can be found in the table below.